-1. To monitor budget performance.
+- To monitor budget performance.

-2. To be familiar with all expenditures.
+- To be familiar with all expenditures.

-3. To safeguard the organization against misappropriation of funds or employee fraud.
+- To safeguard the organization against misappropriation of funds or employee fraud.

 It is important to do this on a monthly basis so there can be a correction to overspending or modification to the budget if needed.
-Waiting until the end of the year to make corrections could negatively affect the final budget outcome.
+Waiting until the end of the year to make corrections could have a negative affect on the final budget outcome.

-Variances should be reviewed with the responsible department manager and questions should be raised as to what caused the variance.
+Budget variances should be reviewed with the responsible department manager and questions should be raised as to what caused the variance.
 Sometimes unforeseen situations arise that cannot be avoided so it is also important (just like your personal budget) to have an emergency fund to help with those unplanned expenditures.

 Finally, without customers, there are no revenues to budget.
-For this reason, strategic plans and budgets should be targeted at one thing and one thing only: the customer.
-This is why it is imperative to identify who your customers are, find out what they want and put systems and processes in place to meet their needs.
+For this reason, strategic plans and budgets should be targeted at one thing and one thing only – the customer.